davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-23-kona-diaries-2015-race-day-pre-race.md

 ![20151010-duration-bike](/images/2015/20151010-duration-bike.png) I managed a bit more cycling.
 Mostly 30-60 minute turbo training rides at home.
 Very few outdoor rides took place.
 The 'big' weeks were in early May (when I cycled around the Isle of Wight).

 In late July I did a 68 mile ride and then a 50 miler three days later.
-That made that week look 'big' - it totalled 118 miles of outdoor riding (and just over 2 hours on the indoortrainer).
+That made that week look 'big' - it totalled 118 miles of outdoor riding (and just over 2 hours on the indoor trainer).

 I managed two rides this year over 100 miles.
 One at the start of May and then one a few days before the bigrace.
 Hmn.